Screening and testing

 We believe it is important you understand the test you are taking, what they can tell you and what choices you may have to make.
 It is particularly important that you understand the differences between screening tests and diagnostic tests.
 We know that this may be a difficult time but you should give yourself time, ask questions, seek further information where you feel you need it and ultimately make the decisions that feel right to you.

-We encourage you to ring and ask any questions about Down’s syndrome, big or small to 0131 442 8840.
+We welcome you to contact the Family Support Service and ask any questions about Down’s syndrome, big or small.
 We can provide you with factual and up to date information and won’t make judgements on you or your choices.